 - The Department of Excise and Licenses’ hearing policies and procedures govern hearings for different licenses, including certain marijuana licenses.

 - Marijuana businesses in Denver must follow certain advertising restrictions.
 To learn more, read the advertising guidance for marijuana businesses(PDF, 181KB).

 Colorado laws, rules, and regulations

 The Department of Excise and Licenses and Office of Marijuana Policy strive to keep stakeholders apprised of all ongoing policy development and opportunities for public input.
-Sign up for the marijuana information bulletin to be notified of policy updates.
-Virtual, public marijuana-related meetings held by the Department are recorded and can be viewed on the City and County of Denver’s marijuana public meetings YouTube channel.
+Please sign up for our Marijuana Information Bulletin to be notified of policy updates.
+Virtual, public marijuana-related meetings held by the Department are recorded and can be viewed on the City and County of Denver’s Marijuana Public Meetings YouTube Channel.

 2022 Marijuana Delivery Legislation